 - Avastin (chemical name: bevacizumab), a targeted therapy, should only be given to women who have severe symptoms or immediately life-threatening disease.
 No other targeted therapy medicines should be given at the same time as chemotherapy or used as a replacement for chemotherapy.

 - Doctors should offer patients palliative care early and should continue to offer it throughout breast cancer treatment.
-Palliative care is a team-based approach in which a group of professionals – including doctors, nurses, social workers, psychiatrists, dieticians, and chaplains -- focus on relieving the pain, anxiety, and stress that cancer can cause.
+Palliative care is a team-based approach in which a group of professionals – including doctors, nurses, social workers, psychiatrists, dietitians, and chaplains -- focus on relieving the pain, anxiety, and stress that cancer can cause.

 - As there is no cure for advanced-stage breast cancer yet, doctors should encourage all eligible women to enroll in a clinical trial that is appropriate for their unique situations.